-Exciting new business intelligence tools like vXchnge’s award-winning in\site platform even allow colocation customers to monitor network and server performance in real-time.
+Exciting new business intelligence tools like vXchnge’s award-winning on-site platform even allow colocation customers to monitor network and server performance in real time.
 By cycling servers down during low-traffic periods and anticipating when power and cooling needs will be highest, data centers have been able to significantly improve their efficiency scores.

 Data Center Cooling Technologies Defined

 Given the importance of data center cooling infrastructure, it’s worth taking a moment to examine some commonly used and new data center cooling technologies.